-I came around the idea of a capsule wardrobe while watching Ashley aka best dressed on youtube and the concept is just so intriguing and interesting not to try.
+I came around to the idea of a fall capsule wardrobe while watching Ashley aka bestdressed on youtube and the concept is just so intriguing and interesting not to try.

 The goal of a capsule wardrobe is basically to help you easily put together an outfit since you just have limited options and lessen your decision fatigue.

-Second, it also fosters creativity in styling your pieces to make it look fresh for every outfit you wear.
-Third is for practical reasons.
-Having a capsule wardrobe defends you from the temptation of splurging and impulsive buying because you already have your set clothes.
+Second, it also fosters creativity in styling your pieces to make them look fresh for every outfit you wear.
+The third is for practical reasons.
+Having a capsule wardrobe defends you from the temptation of splurging and impulsive buying because you already have your set of clothes.

 But hear me out, ladies.
 A capsule wardrobe is also a privilege since not everyone really has a pile of clothes to choose from and most really just have 30 items tops on their closet.
 Nevertheless, with the plethora of options for Fall outfits, we’re sticking to the basics and throwing in some trendy items to style our everyday fall look.